Differences Between

-The Mac OS was the first consumer computer to have a clipboard.
-The Mac in 1984 had one clipboard which was a great innovation.
-Today it still has one clipboard.
+The Lisa and then Mac computers were the first consumer computers to have a clipboard.
+The Mac in 1984 had a single clipboard which allowed moving data between apps which, at that time, was an essential innovation since the Mac could not run more than one app simultaneously.
+Today the Mac as it comes from Apple still has only one clipboard.
 That clipboard is what allows a person to copy from one document and then to paste in another app or document.
-People use it all the time without thinking about it.
+People use the clipboard all the time as it runs invisibly, unacknowledged and unappreciated in the background as part of the Mac OS.

-CopyPaste was the first app (1993) to add multiple clipboards to Mac OS.
-CopyPaste also added a way to make the system clipboard and all the additional clips visible.
+CopyPaste added a way to make the contents of the system clipboard and all the additional clips visible.
 The app allowed saving all copies or cuts, displaying them in a menu and the ability to use them again at any time.
-Actions were added to act on clips.
-More features were added over time.
-There have been different version created and updated over time.
-The two current versions of CopyPaste are described below.
+Later ‘Actions’ were added to transform clips in different ways (uppercase, lowercase text, etc.).
+CopyPaste the menubar app allowed these multiple clipboards to be displayed, edited, archived and saved through restarts.
+Many more features were added over time.
+Plum Amazing (named Script Software prior to 2008) created many updated or new versions over the last 30+ years.

 CopyPaste Pro